May: What to Do in the Desert Garden

 Adjust Your Watering Schedule Mid-Month

-If you look at various watering charts, you’ll find that a spring is considered “March through May” while summer is considered “May through September”.
-I suggest adjusting your irrigation to a summer schedule in mid-May.
+If you look at various watering charts like the one below, you’ll find that spring is considered “March through May” while summer is considered “May through September”.

-As the weather heats up, it’s important that you’re watering correctly.
+As the weather heats up, it’s critical that you’re watering correctly.
 Use the University of Arizona’s Recommended Watering Schedule as a simple guide or Landscape Watering by the Numbers flipbook as an in-depth guide.

 For more help on how to water your plants in May,